 - The Human Resource Information System (HRIS) is in-place for efficient payroll processing, time and labor management, and employee database management.
-Upgrades on the current system are ongoing to further improve user interface, data processing, and analytics.
-The HR Department plans to further develop or replace the HRIS in order to capture full cycle HR processes such as Talent Acquisition, Talent Management, and Talent Optimization, as well as to take advantage of current technologies for dynamic reporting and analytics. - G-Suite In 2019, MRSGI partnered with Globe Business for the use of the G-Suite Office Collaboration Tool to boost team productivity and further digital transformation.
-It became the main communication channel for all employees maximizing relevant applications during the pandemic. - Virtual Private Network (VPN) During the Work from Home (WFH) set-up, qualified employees in the Luzon and the Visayas Corporate Offices were given their VPN Accesses to access software that is restricted to local connections.
+It has migrated to a newer version with improved user interface, data processing, and analytics.
+HR Department plans to further upgrade or replace the HRIS in order to capture full cycle HR processes such as Talent Acquisition, Talent Management, and Talent Optimization, as well as to take advantage of current technologies for dynamic reporting and analytics. - Google Workspace (formerly G-Suite) MRSGI, in partnership with Globe, continues to use Google Workspace as its primary workplace communication tool and more. - Virtual Private Network (VPN) During the work-from-home set-up, qualified employees in the Luzon and the Visayas Corporate Offices were given their VPN Accesses to access software that is restricted to local connections.